 Diy Sleep Mask

 Make it easier to relax using this diy sleep mask!
 This is one of my free patterns for quick projects that can be finalized within less than an hour and is ideal for beginners.
-Two interfacing options and a lot of sewing tips included!
+Two interfacing options and a lot of sewing tips are included.

-If you want to hear a little story behind this diy sleep mask, scroll down.
+If you want to hear a little story behind this diy sleep mask pattern, scroll down.
 But first, let me show you how to sew it.

 - sewing machine or needle, pins or sewing clips,